IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/stepper.md

 ---
-title: {Platform} Stepper | Stepper | Infragistics
+title: {Platform} Stepper Component - {Product Name}
-_description: Stepper component is used to visualize content as a process and show its progress by dividing the content into logical steps.
+_description: {Platform} Stepper component is used to visualize content as a process and to show its progress by dividing the content into logical steps.
+Try it for FREE.
 _keywords: {Platform} Stepper, {ProductName}, Infragistics
 mentionedTypes: ['Stepper']
 ---

 # {Platform} Stepper Overview
-The {ProductName} Stepper is a highly customizable component that visualizes content as a process and shows its progress by dividing the content into successive steps.
-It appears as a vertical or horizontal line.
-Provided by the {ProductName} library, the stepper component delivers a wizard-like workflow and multiple features like step validation, styling, orientation and keyboard navigation.
+The {Platform} Stepper Component provides a wizard-like workflow and is used for showing progress through numbered steps.
+It enables developers to divide a lengthy content into a sequence of logical steps, helping end-users more easily navigate the entire process.
+The {Platform} Stepper is displayed as a vertical or a horizontal line.
+The {Platform} Stepper has multiple features like step validation, styling, orientation and keyboard navigation.

 ## {Platform} Stepper Example

-In this {ProductName} Stepper example, you can see how users are given the opportunity to customize their credit card and they pass trough the process in five logical steps - selecting card type, adding business information, filling in personal information, providing shipping details and confirmation.
-Note that the fourth step in our Angular stepper demo gets enabled only if the user ticks the checkbox in the second step, signifying that their mailing address is different from the business physical address.
+The following {Product Name} Stepper Example below shows the component in action.
+It visualizes the process that an end-user must pass through to change the credentials of their credit card, following several consecutive steps.

 <code-view style="height: 725px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"